sean01zhang/window-switcher/README.md

 ## Usage

-> **Note**
+> [!Note]
->  - The app needs accessibility to get all windows and focus windows in the active space.
+> The app needs accessibility to get all windows and focus windows in the active space, and
->  - The app needs screen recording to get the window previews.
+> needs screen recording to get the window previews.

 1. Use hotkey (option + tab) to open the window switcher.
 2. Type to search for a window, or use arrow keys to move your selection.